Who owns K-pop giant HYBE? - Music Business Worldwide

 Lee is listed as owning 1,562 shares of HYBE, or 0.0004% of the total.

-Then there is Shin Young-jae, until recently the President of BIGHIT MUSIC, the HYBE label whose name the entire company wore, until its rebranding as HYBE in 2021.
-As part of a reorg earlier this year, Shin was appointed President of HYBE MUSIC GROUP APAC.
+Then there is Young Jae Shin, President of BIGHIT MUSIC, the HYBE label whose name the entire group shared until its rebranding as HYBE in 2021.
+As part of a reorg earlier this year, Shin was also appointed President of HYBE MUSIC GROUP APAC.

 According to HYBE’s semi-annual report, Shin held 1,302 shares of HYBE as of June 30, or 0.0003% of the total.

-Another notable listed shareholder is Joon Choi, CEO of HYBE-owned Weverse, the fan platform that forms a key part of the K-pop giant’s strategy to monetize superfans.
+Another notable listed shareholder is Joon Choi, President of HYBE-owned Weverse, the fan platform that forms a key part of the K-pop giant’s strategy to monetize superfans.

 Weverse has seen significant growth in users over the past several years, making the app a closely-watched phenomenon in the music industry.
 Some are doing more than watching; Universal Music Group invested in Weverse earlier this year, as part of a 10-year exclusive distribution deal between UMG and HYBE.